Disclaimers: See Chapter Part 1

 The young Lieutenant realized what Draco meant.
 One could never be too cautious in another's residence.
 Spies were plenty, from experts to novice servants.
 All with their ears open to catch any kind of rewarding information.

-Hector was disappointed in himself for almost making a rookie mistake as he handed the small slip of parchment to his commander.
+Hector was disappointed in himself for almost making a rookie mistake, handing the small slip of parchment to his General.

-Draco skimmed over it, before ripping it to shreds.
-'Just as the Conqueror assumed.' he smiled.
+Draco skimmed over it, before ripping it to shreds with a smile.
+'Just as the Conqueror assumed.'

 Another rap on the door brought both men to full attention.
 Draco gave his Lieutenant a signal to open it.